 A release of hydrogen could lead to several different physical consequences and associated hazards.
 For continuous releases of hydrogen, the physical consequences are unignited releases, jet fires (thermal effects), flash fires (deflagration of accumulated gas, dominated by thermal effects), and explosions (deflagration or detonation of accumulated gas dominated by overpressure effects).
 Currently, HyRAM calculates harm from thermal effects of jet fires (for immediate ignition) and overpressure (for delayed ignition)2.
 A release of liquid hydrogen may also form a pool on the ground, but this is currently not considered in HyRAM.
-These scenarios are modeled in the Event Sequences Diagram (ESD) for release of hydrogen (see Figure 2-2).
+These scenarios are modeled in the event sequence diagram (ESD) for release of hydrogen (see Figure 2-2).

-2Future versions of HyRAM may take account for the differences between thermal effects and overpressure effects for delayed ignition, but this is not currently included in HyRAM
+2Future versions of HyRAM may take account for the differences between thermal effects and overpressure effects for delayed ignition, but this is not currently included

-Figure 2-2 Event Sequence Diagram for H2 releases
+Figure 2-2 Event sequence diagram used by HyRAM for H2 releases